AlexThePolygonal/cpp-stateful-templates/README.md

 } while (is_nonempty);
 ```

-It's important to note a distinction: the if_ function typically branches based on an immediate boolean 'value' (e.g., `ctstd::True`), while DoWhile often takes a 'variable' (e.g., `int` or `Foo`) whose stored 'value' is checked in each iteration
+An important distinction is that the if_ function typically branches based on an immediate boolean 'value' (e.g., `ctstd::True`), while DoWhile often takes a 'variable' (e.g., `int` or `Foo`) whose stored 'value' is checked in each iteration

 ### ```namespace ctstd```

 This namespace contains the primitive "types" and "values" of the language.

 For consistency, they're re-implemented from scratch.
-I believe it enhances the Pythonic flavour.
+I believe it enhances the Pythonic flavor.

 - `ctstd::None` is analogous to `None` in Python.
 - `True` and `False` are boolean values.